The Cranham Local History Society was formed in 1995, with the dual aims of creating an archive of the village's history that would

 ** The principle funding came from the Cotswold Conservation Board

-The society holds 5 evening meetings a year in the village hall in Cranham starting at 7.45pm and a summer outing, with occassional additional events of interest.
+The society holds 5 evening meetings a year in the village hall in Cranham starting at 7.45pm.
+Also a summer outing, and occassional additional events of interest.

 Click to find out more about purchasing a book or CD